Economic history of Somalia: Socialist revolution post-1975

-A second ominous trend in the 1975-81 period was the decline of the manufacturing sector.
+A second ominous trend in the 1975–81 period was the decline of the manufacturing sector.
 Exports of manufactured goods were negligible when the 1969 coup occurred; by the mid-1970s, manufactured goods constituted 20 percent of total exports.
 By 1978, as a consequence of the Ogaden War, such exports were almost nonexistent.
 Production likewise suffered.
 In 1969 Somalia refined 47,000 tons of sugar; by 1980 the figure was 29,100 tons (all figures are for fiscal year.
 In 1975 the country produced 14.4 million cans of meat and 2,220 tons of canned fish.
 In 1979 it produced 1.5 million cans of meat and a negligible amount of canned fish.
 Textile output rose over the period.
 The only material produced, however, was a coarse fabric sold to rural people (and worn by the president) at less than cost.
 In milk, pasta, packaging materials, cigarettes, and matches, the trend was downward in the second half of the 1970s.

+During the late 1970s and early 1980s, the economy of Somalia was heavily dependent on trade, with the Somali GDP being made up of 55% exports and imports.
+Livestock and bananas were the primary export of Somalia during this time and made up roughly 90% of all export earnings.
+Scientific socialism hurt this sector, because the Somali government nationalized every other economic activity except livestock and bananas, which were kept privatized.
+The Somali government was also putting heavy tariffs on exports to gain money, making 65% of their trade revenue from tariffs in the 1970s, whereas the world average was only 6–7%.
+Bananas specifically were in a decline from this taxation in the early 1980s, so, in 1983, the Somali government formed a joint-venture with an Italian corporation and named it Somalfruit.
+Somalfruit had an overall very positive effect on the banana sector, making big strides in marketing, shipping facilities, higher producer pricing, and increased input availability.
+In 1980, the Somali production of bananas was roughly 60,000 tons, whereas in 1987, the production of bananas jumped to 108,000 tons.
+The export of bananas also followed a similar trend, where in 1980 there were roughly 43,000 tons of bananas exported and in 1987 there were roughly 64,000 tons of bananas exported.
+Additionally, in 1980 there were US$6 million in exports from bananas, whereas in 1987, that number increased to US$20.5 million.
+This banana boom greatly helped the economy stay afloat and Somalfruit was a very big part of that.